kyungwonS928/kyungwonS928/README.md

 ## Hello, I'm Kyungwon 👋

-I'm majoring IT Engineering in Sookmyung Women's University.<br/>
+I graduated from Sookmyung Women's University with a degree in IT Engineering. <br/>
-I'm a developer who identifies and improves on areas of weakness.<br/>
+As a developer, I actively identify my weaknesses and work to improve them and continually grow through experiences. <br/>
-I'd like to be a developer who consistently grows through experiences.
+I aim to be a developer who is a lifelong learner and open-minded to new ideas and technologies.
 <!--
 **kyungwonS928/kyungwonS928** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.